Graduate Student Resources

 Additional requirements for course substitution:

-• The Course Substitution form is used when substituting one USF course for another.
-If you wish to apply coursework earned at another institution toward USF degree requirements, please complete a Graduate Course Transfer Form.
+- The Course Substitution form is used when substituting one USF course for another.
+If you wish to apply coursework earned at another institution toward your USF degree requirements, please complete a Graduate Course Transfer Form.

-Students should complete the Course Substitution form with their advisor or Major Professor, including an academic rationale for their request.
+Students should complete the Course Substitution Form with their advisor or Major Professor, including a rationale statement for their request.
 The student will need to obtain signatures from their advisor and the Program Coordinator or Department Chair before sending the form to the Graduate Support Office (EDU 320) for final approval.
 The Graduate Support Office will contact students and their advisors if there are any issues with the courses being substituted into the program.

 Course Transfer Requests